 From the 4th day of illness, rashes appear on the body (exanthema).
 They are characterized by several distinctive features:

-• Located on an unmodified skin background.
+• Located on an unchanged skin background.

-• They appear in stages (face, torso, limbs).
+• Appear in stages (face, torso, limbs).

-• Disappear with pigmentation.
+• Disappears with pigmentation.

 Rubella